Valerii Korobeinikov

 How we can work together

-- Fixed-scope project — 6 to 16 weeks.
-A bounded engagement: assessment, target operating model, portfolio rationalization, architecture audit, or a specific transformation decision.
+For a bounded decision, we work in a fixed-scope project of roughly 6 to 16 weeks — an assessment, a target operating model, a portfolio rationalization, an architecture audit, or a specific transformation call.

-- Fractional or embedded advisor — months.
-Regular rhythm with CTO/CIO/CEO on a series of related decisions; typically a few days per week or per month.
+When the decisions keep coming, a fractional or embedded arrangement makes more sense: a regular rhythm with the CTO, CIO, or CEO over a series of related choices, typically a few days per week or per month.

 Let’s talk